Jay-Z Sends Flowers To Seniors Who Redid Rihanna’s Super Bowl Performance - NewsBreak

 Source: Kevin Mazur / Getty

-As spotted on BOSSIP, the residents at Arcadia Senior Living in Bowling Green, Kentucky got major respect from the legendary MC.
-It seems they were left very inspired after viewing Rihanna’s game changing performance at the Super Bowl Halftime Show.
+the residents at Arcadia Senior Living in Bowling Green, Kentucky got major respect from the legendary MC.
+It seems they were left very inspired viewing Rihanna’s game changing performance at the Super Bowl Half Time show.
 So much so they replicated her performance but gave it a more mature flair.
 They shared the clip on social media and the footage quickly went viral on TikTok.
 Their hilarious rendition eventually landed on Jay-Z’s radar prompting him to thank them with a spread of fresh florals.
 WNKY

 Our halftime show > Rihanna’s halftime show #seniorlivingcommunity #halftimeshow #SuperBowl #rihanna #fyp